tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/快速入门/控制台部署指南_intl_en.md

 <span id="1"></span>
 #### Creating application from application template

-If you choose to create an application from a template, you can quickly create a web application by selecting a project template provided by Serverless Framework.
+If you choose to create an application from a template, you can quickly create a web application by selecting a project template provided in the console.
 During template-based deployment, the following configuration will be completed for you by default:
 1. Create a layer (**for the Node.js framework only**) and store the project dependency package `node_modules` in the layer.
 For more information on how to use a layer, please see [Overview](https://intl.cloud.tencent.com/document/product/583/37039).
 2. Create a COS bucket (**for Next.js and Nuxt.js frameworks only**), separate the static resources, and host them in the COS bucket.